lamhoangtung/Simple-Calculator-using-Reverse-Polish-Notation/README.md

   <img src="https://media.giphy.com/media/2fsdaNR299EuyYtVJ7/giphy.gif">
 </p>

 If the expression is an one variable function, this program can plot it to a [**.png file**](function.png).
-The program will ask you the range of the graph and how many point (how acurrate) you want the graph to be. **Keep in mind, you shoudn't plot with too little points since it may lead to wrong graph:**
+It will ask you the range of the graph and how many point (how acurrate) you want the graph to be. **Keep in mind, you shoudn't plot with too little points since it may lead to wrong graph:**

 <p align="center">
   <img src="https://i.imgur.com/ByTU4tv.png">